wireapp/wire-server/docs/src/how-to/administrate/elasticsearch.rst

   sudo apt autoremove
   sudo reboot

-As always, and as explained in the `operations/procedures page <operations.html>`__, make sure you `check the health of the process <elasticsearch.html#check-the-health-of-an-elasticsearch-node>`__. before and after the reboot.
+As always make sure you :ref:`check the health of the process <check-the-health-of-an-elasticsearch-node>`. before and after the reboot.

 3. Get the elastichsearch cluster out of *read-only* mode, run: